elegant-scipy/elegant-scipy/markdown/preface.markdown

 ![Python in astronomy](../images/python-in-astronomy.png)

-In short, SciPy and related libraries will be driving much of scientific data analysis for years to come.
+It is clear that SciPy and related libraries will be driving much of scientific data analysis for years to come.

 ### What is the SciPy Ecosystem?